Our Mission.

 A brief history.

-The parish of Croydon founded St Peter Julian’s School during the growth period of the outer east in the late 1960s.
-The Dutch order of the Society of Jesus, Mary and Joseph Sisters were the foundation staff of the school.
-Mooroolbark eventually became a separate parish and in 1979 established Eymard Hill School.
-In 1990, after problems with the Eymard site, it was decided the two schools would amalgamate.
+St Peter Julian’s School was established by the Parish of Croydon during the rapid expansion of Melbourne’s outer east in the late 1960s.
+The school’s founding staff were the Sisters of the Society of Jesus, Mary, and Joseph, a Dutch religious order.
+As the community grew, Mooroolbark became a separate parish and, in 1979, established Eymard Hill School.
+Challenges with the Eymard site led to the decision to amalgamate the two schools in 1990.

 Democratic Principles